KChoiSlattery/boolean-mutual-information/README.md

 # boolean-mutual-information

-Template for initializing a pure Python project with several features.

-## Core features

-- Framework for local module that can be easily imported from another project
-- Virtual environment
-- Documentation generation
-- Unit testing
-- Extremely flat folder structure
-- Jupyter notebooks get automatically cleaned (metadata removed) on commit

-Everything below this line of the readme is intended to be included in the actual repository, with 'boolean-mutual-information' replaced with the actual name of the repository.
-In addition, 'boolean-mutual-information' should be changed to the new name in "pyproject.toml" and the name of the "python_template_repo" folder.

-## API Documentation

-Automatically-generated documentation is available at <https://github.gatech.edu/pages/kchoislattery3/boolean-mutual-information>.
+Probably the worst way to make $100.

 ## Usage

 ### Set up to run notebooks or development

 A Virtual Environment can be set up using either uv or venv.
-The venv module is built into most Python installations, so should require not additional installations, but uv is generally faster to install packages and has some other benefits.
+The venv module is built into most Python installations, so should not require additional installations, but uv is generally faster to install packages and has some other benefits.